zdelrosario/data-science-curriculum/paper.md

 ## Pedagogical Design

-The full set of desired learning outcomes is documented in the project repository, but at a high level, the learning goals of this content is for students to develop:
+The full set of desired learning outcomes is documented in the project repository, but at a high level the learning goals of this content are for students to develop:

 1. The ability to set up and maintain a scientifically reproducible data science workflow,
 2. The skills and self-efficacy to access, clean, and tidy data,
-3. The skills to visualize data, both for for exploration and communication,
+3. The skills to visualize data, for both exploration and communication,
-4. The mindset to think and interpret statistically, and
+4. The mindset to think statistically, and
 5. The skills and understanding to fit and interpret data-driven models.

 The content is organized into two levels: *exercises* and *challenges*.